Retailer Spotlight: SlimPickins Outfitters in Stephenville, Texas

 Dawes is one of a few minority business owners in his town and in the greater outdoor industry, and he has been trying to confirm whether he’s the first or only black-owned outdoor store.
 (SlimPickins is the first black-owned #CoolShop OBJ has featured.)
 He views the representation as a responsibility and an uplifting opportunity.

 “I’m in a town where there’s not a lot of people like me.
-I’m in an industry that has even fewer people like me,” Dawes says.
+I’m in an industry that has even fewer people like me,” Dawes said.
 “With it, there is responsibility there and a weightiness to it.
 What if we don’t survive?
 We might be the first, but we definitely don’t want to be the last.”

 ‘Outfitting the Saints’